vijay1528/fogos-lineageos-guide/README.md

 * And most important use common sense, have basic knowledge of linux commands and their usecases

+## READ ALL THE WORDS AND LINES CAREFULLY

 ## Basic configuration & setup

 **Update System Packages**